wmorgan/dcos-docs/1.7/overview/architecture.md

 ### Master nodes

-- Exhibitor starts up, creates ZK config, launches ZK
+- [Exhibitor](https://github.com/mesosphere/exhibitor-dcos) starts up, creates Zookeeper configuration and launches Zookeeper
-- Mesos Master are launched, looks at local ZK, discovers other Masters
+- Mesos Master are launched, registers with local Zookeeper, discovers other Masters
 - Mesos-DNS is launched on the master nodes
-- Mesos-DNS keeps hitting `master/state.json` via leading Mesos Master
+- Mesos-DNS keeps hitting `master/state.json` via leading Mesos Master `leader.mesos`
 - Spartan (DNS proxy) runs on all nodes (master/agents) and forward to MesosDNS
-- Marathon is launched
+- System Marathon is launched
-- Marathon goes to localhost for ZK, discovers leading Master
+- System Marathon goes to localhost for Zookeeper, discovers leading Master `leader.mesos` and registers with it
 - Admin router depends on Master, MesosDNS and Spartan and runs on each of the master nodes (== DCOS UI)
+- DC/OS UI, Mesos UI, Marathon UI, and Exhibitor UI become externally accessible
 - Auth is managed by OAuth (only masters)
 - History services provides the data for the graphs in the UI (only masters)
 - DCOS diagnostics (also systemd service, on every node)

 ### Agent nodes

-- Mesos Agent starts up and discovers the leading Mesos Master via ZK
+- Mesos Agent starts up and discovers the leading Mesos Master `leader.mesos` via Zookeeper
-- Mesos Agent registers with the leading Mesos Master
+- Mesos Agent registers with the leading Mesos Master `leader.mesos`
 - Mesos Master confirms and Mesos Agent starts sending status reports (what resources are available) to Mesos Master
+- DC/OS nodes become visible in the DCOS UI

 ### Services